-Stock Ownership Value as Multiple of
+Position Stock Ownership Value as Multiple of Base Salary

-Position Base Salary

 Chief Executive Officer 5X

-President 4X
+Executive Chairman 3X

 Chief Financial Officer 3X

-Senior Vice President 2X
+Other NEOs 1X

 NEOs are expected to meet the applicable stock ownership guideline within seven years after first becoming subject to the stock ownership guidelines.
 An NEO who is promoted to a position with a higher stock ownership expectation has five years from the promotion to meet his or her new guideline.
 At least annually, the Corporate Governance Committee reviews Common Stock ownership to confirm that the NEOs have met or are making reasonable progress toward their stock ownership guidelines.
 The Corporate Governance Committee may, on a case-by-case basis, make adjustments to stock ownership guidelines to fit a particular situation.

-Each NEO has met his or her stock ownership guideline or is making appropriate progress toward meeting the guideline.
-Common Stock ownership levels, as of March 15, 2019, are shown in the table on page 8.
+Each NEO has met his or her stock ownership guideline or is making reasonable progress toward meeting the guideline.
+Common Stock ownership levels as of March 13, 2020, and how ownership is measured against stock ownership guidelines as of March 13, 2020, are shown in the table on page xx.